Sruthi-Majhi/WanderLust/README.md

-#Wanderlust
+WANDERLUST

-Wanderlust is a travel accommodation platform that allows users to explore, create, and manage property listings.
-Built with a robust tech stack, it offers a seamless experience for travelers and hosts, including features like image uploads, reviews, and user authentication.
+WANDERLUST is a TRAVEL ACCOMMODATION PLATFORM that allows users to explore, create, and manage property listings.
+With features like image uploads, reviews, and user authentication, it provides a seamless experience for both travelers and hosts.

 ---

-Features
+FEATURES

-Property Management: Create, edit, and delete property listings.
+PROPERTY MANAGEMENT: Create, edit, and delete property listings.

-Image Upload: Upload property images directly from your device and store them on the cloud using Multer and Cloudinary.
+IMAGE UPLOAD: Upload images directly from your device using MULTER and store them securely with CLOUDINARY.

-User Reviews: Add, view, edit, and delete reviews for listed properties.
+USER REVIEWS: Add, view, edit, and delete reviews for properties.

-Authentication & Authorization: User login, signup, and role-based access using Passport.js.
+AUTHENTICATION & AUTHORIZATION: Secure login, signup, and role-based access using PASSPORT.JS.

-Flash Messages: Get success and error notifications during operations like creating or editing properties.
+FLASH MESSAGES: Success and error notifications for actions like creating or editing properties using CONNECT-FLASH.

-Validation: Front-end validation using JavaScript and back-end schema validation using Joi.

-Dynamic Routing: Modular and compact routes using Express Router.
+VALIDATION:

+Client-Side: Validates user inputs dynamically.

+Server-Side: Schema validation using JOI.

+DYNAMIC ROUTING: Compact and modular routes implemented with EXPRESS ROUTER.

 ---

-Tech Stack

-Frontend
+TECH STACK

+FRONTEND

 HTML

 CSS

-JavaScript

-Bootstrap

-Backend

-Node.js

-Express.js

-Database

-MongoDB

-Other Tools

-Multer for image uploads

-Cloudinary for cloud image storage

-Passport.js for authentication

-Joi for validation
+JAVASCRIPT

+BOOTSTRAP

+BACKEND

+NODE.JS

+EXPRESS.JS

+DATABASE

+MONGODB

+TOOLS USED

+MULTER: For handling image uploads.

+CLOUDINARY: For storing images in the cloud.

+PASSPORT.JS: For authentication.

+JOI: For backend validation.

+CONNECT-FLASH: For flash messages.

 ---